 Mr. Taylor is a past chair of the committee revising ASHRAE Standard 62 Ventilation for Acceptable Indoor Air Quality, considered the “bible” of IAQ and incorporated into most state building codes.
 He was a primary author of California’s Title 24 Ventilation Standards and is a member of the USGBC LEED Environmental Quality Technical Advisory Group.

 With a hands-on background in HVAC system and controls design and construction, Taylor Engineering is uniquely qualified to take the lead role in system commissioning.
 Commissioning projects include ASHRAE’s Atlanta headquarters building, Symantec’s Arizona Data Center, Lawrence Berkeley Laboratory Building Performance Assurance project, Capitol Area East End Complex, IBM San Jose chiller plant, and the UC Merced campus.
-Mr. Seidl is a voting member of ASHRAE’s committee for Standard 202, Commissioning Process for Buildings and Systems.
+Mr. Seidl is a Chair of ASHRAE’s committee for Standard 202, Commissioning Process for Buildings and Systems.

 ©2018 Taylor Engineering